learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

 ## Summary

-In this lesson you explored and practiced how to use scikit-learn to build linear support vector machines.
+In this lesson, you explored and practiced how to use scikit-learn to build linear support vector machines.
 In the next lesson, you'll learn how SVMs can be extended to have non-linear boundaries.